databet-cloud/spa-example/README.md

 ## What's Next?

-Once set up, you should integrate the [Callbacks API](https://docs.data.bet/betting-bet/) within your server.
+Once set up, you should integrate the [Callbacks](https://github.com/databet-cloud/callback-server-example) within your server.
 Explore any additional APIs you need to realize the **Betting Application of Your Dreams**!